drakkan/sftpgo/docs/howto/rest-api-https-auth.md

-# Expose Web Admin and REST API over HTTPS and password protected
+# Expose Web Admin and REST API over HTTPS

-This tutorial shows how to expose the SFTPGo web interface and REST API over HTTPS and password protect them.
+This tutorial shows how to expose the SFTPGo web interface and REST API over HTTPS.

 ## Preliminary Note